furudean/sl-tv/README.md

 # sl-tv

-sl-tv is an open source video player system for second life. it allows you to play youtube & soundcloud videos in a somewhat synchronized fashion with other users, by embedding web content as second life shared media.
+sl-tv is an open source media player for second life. it allows you to play video & audio in a somewhat synchronized fashion with other users in-world.

+- supports youtube, bandcamp and soundcloud
+- playing, skipping, queueing
+- can list what's playing, queue and history on request
+- controlled via chat commands

 ## system